Agent workflows¶

 --agent

 Close each issue as soon as its work is verified, not in a batch at the end of a run.
-The daemon refuses more than three sibling closes by one actor under one parent within 60 seconds, so end-of-run close bursts can get throttled even when the underlying work is complete.
-Closing as you finish each issue keeps you under the limit and leaves a better audit trail.
+By default the daemon allows sibling close bursts when each close carries valid evidence and a substantive message.
+Operators can enable stricter burst/prose throttling when they want pacing in addition to evidence checks.
+Successful CLI closes also print a reminder that each close is a completion claim and that the message and evidence should be specific to the issue.
+Closing as you finish each issue leaves a better audit trail.
 See Close throttle.

 If work is incomplete: